iamprincetj/justrecit/README.md

 # Introduction
 Welcome to JusReciT Website, your go-to platform for discovering new music based on your favorite genres.
 If you're a music lover looking for fresh tunes and artists to explore, you've come to the right place!

-# TABLE OF CONTENT #
-About
-Features
-Getting Started
-How to Use
-Contributing
-License

 # ABOUT #